When you’re searching for a CRM for your small business, you might have come across HoneyBook as a popular option.

 - You can add multiple brands under the same account for an additional monthly fee ($10) and additional team members for an extra fee as well.

-For a deeper dive into Dubsado vs. HoneyBook, you can get that review here.
+We did a deeper dive into comparing Dubsado vs. HoneyBook.

 Paperbell is a CRM specifically designed for coaches.
 It has a robust set of features that can support coaches whether they offer 1:1 coaching, group coaching or they’re selling coaching related e-books.

 - You can create a digital storefront for any digital downloads (e-books).

 - Design is very bare bones.